 Always backup your WordPress site and data before installing a new WordPress plugin!

-If you don’t want to back up your data manually, then get help from a WordPress professional, or use backup plugins.
+If you don’t want to do your own backups, then use a professional, or use backup plugins.

 To install the plugin, log into your WordPress site and click on Plugins > Add New …